 - Rikki Lee Travolta , It's Showtime!
 With Rikki Lee on 101.5 FM

-Teagan Earley is a Chicago-based singer, actor, and producer, and the proud co-founder of Sisters First Productions—a hybrid production company and entertainment fund that seeks to support women and marginalized voices with cutting edge technology, to create exceptional content and bring underrepresented stories to the forefront.
+Teagan Earley is a Chicago-based singer, actor, and producer, and the proud co-founder of Sisters First Productions—a Tony and Emmy award-winning production company and entertainment fund that seeks to support women, early career artists, early stage businesses, and other vehicles for underrepresented voices using cutting edge technology and original, hybrid content.

-When she is not telling stories, she enjoys hanging out with her sister, walking her dogs, swimming and freediving, and writing.
+When she is not telling stories, she enjoys hanging out with her sister, walking her rescue dog Sedona, swimming and freediving, and writing.
 For her full list of credits, please visit “Resume”.